pehrlich/nearsightedness-demo/README.md

  - When hovering over the final text with the magnifier, some of it will be self-shadowed by the magnifier camera.
  - Because we're casting a single ray from the cursor for the magnifying glass, it becomes a bit tricky to click on objects.
 It would be better if was cast a few different rays at very slight angles, or do some other cone-intersection-detection.
+ - The blur affect is notably lower quality on Windows machines, particular around the final text.

 _Roadmap_:
  - It would be nice to be able to put down the magnifying glass with a click, to make a less constrained feel